 Wheat farming the modern way

-Welcome to our hub 20, Farming today compared to the old ways
+Welcome to our article (20), Farming today compared to the old ways

-Dear readers, we would like to talk about, farming today compared to the old ways, because in my life story that I am writing here and then publishing in Hub Pages, this could be said that it is just another article that I would like to write.
-So, while I am writing it, I mentally compare the ways of life of today to the ways of life in the past; for this reason, I have become aware that there is a great difference in many ways; in fact, the difference is so great that it is worth writing an entire article to explain my personal point of view.
+Dear readers, I want to talk about farming today compared to the old ways, because I can mentally see the great difference that it has made in our standard of living.
+So, I believe that today we are better off than we were before; but let me see how I can describe this difference.
+Anyhow, I am writing about my life story, so, I mentally compare the ways of life of today to the ways of life in the past when I was young; for this reason, I have become aware that there is a great difference; in fact, the difference is so great that it is worth writing an entire article to explain my personal point of view.

-Anyhow, first of all, let us acknowledge that this modern wheat farming in Australia and in many other parts of the world as well has been able to slash the present cost of living a lot; today modern farming thanks to the many new farming machine available and also the many new fertilises available are able to produce wheat and other produce a lot cheaper than in the past, so, food for most of us people has become a lot cheaper, therefore we are better off today in many ways.
+Anyhow, we must acknowledge that this modern wheat farming in Australia, and in other parts of the world, it has slashed the present cost of living a lot, and this helps us to live a better life.
+We believe that this has happened because of the new farming machines available to the farmers, and the fertilises available to them; so, farmers are able to produce wheat and other produce a lot cheaper than in the past, so, food has become cheaper, therefore, we are better off today in many ways.

-In this article we would like to invite our readers to compare how different farming and farming life was at the time when I was young in the fifties, and also, how hard was life then because most of us had to work hard just to earn enough to feed ourselves and our families, as you will become aware by the time you finish reading this article.
+In this article, we invite our readers to compare how different farming and farming life was at the time when I was young in the fifties, and also, how hard was life then because most of us had to work hard just to earn enough to feed ourselves and our families.

-This difference that we are talking about would apply to the farmers and the general public as well, because today it affects both of them in a beneficial way.
-So there is a lot to be said about this great difference in cost and also hardship or easiness and it all has happened during my lifetime, so, there are good reasons to believe that our standard of living has improved a lot, at least in the sense of being able to feed ourselves with wheat and other farm products, because the cost of farm products are more affordable today than in the past; so let us compare the cost of living and some of the reasons why this has happened and also talk about the farming life that we used to live, at the same time, perhaps just for the sake of seeing where we have come from and how much we have improved since then.
+This difference that we are talking about applies to the farmers and the general public as well, because today it affects both in a beneficial way.
+So, there is a lot to be said about this great difference in cost and hardship or easiness, and this has happened during my life timelifetime.
+So, I believe that our standard of living has improved a lot, at least in the sense of being able to feed ourselves with wheat and other farm products, because the cost of farm products are more affordable today than in the past; so, let us compare the cost of living, perhaps for the sake of seeing where we have come from and how much we have improved since then.

-Today we often wonder how easy it is to grow and harvest wheat, at least it seems so when we look at a video that shows harvest time in the wheat farms, we see a few harvester machines in a field collect the wheat in no time at all, and because of this speed of these wonderful combine harvester machine food is a lot cheaper today than it used to be; of course these machines are only part of the machinery that helps the farmers produce the wheat, because there are many more machines required, so, just to inform the general public a bit more, because some of them we guess would not know what is involved at all, let us talk about and show here under a few other machines that are required to work the fields and produce wheat today.
+Today we often wonder how easy it is to grow and harvest wheat, at least it seems so when we look at a video that shows harvest time in the wheat farms, we see a few harvester machines in a field collect the wheat in no time at all, and because of this speed of these wonderful combine harvester machine food is a lot cheaper today than it used to be; of course these machines are only part of the machinery that helps the farmers produce the wheat, because there are many more machines required.
+So, let us talk about some other machinery that the farmers require.